We Explain Technology

 We’ve got a great team of writers with an immense amount of experience in the technology industry.
 Here are just a few of them:

 Michael Crider is a veteran technology journalist with a decade of experience.
 He spent five years writing for Android Police before working for How-To Geek.
 His work has appeared on websites like Digital Trends and Lifehacker, and he’s covered industry events like the Consumer Electronics Show (CES) and Mobile World Congress in person.
+He’s also Reviews Editor over at Review Geek.
 Read Full Bio »

 Josh Hendrickson has worked in IT for nearly a decade.
 Nearly half that time was spent doing quality assurance, project management, and system administration for IDM Computer Solutions, which develops the popular UltraEdit text editor.
 Josh spent four years at Microsoft servicing and repairing computers, and he now writes much of How-To Geek’s Windows content.
 He’s also a smarthome enthusiast who built his own smart mirror with just a frame, some electronics, a Raspberry Pi, and open-source code.
 Read Full Bio »

 Harry Guinness is a photography expert, traveler, and writer who’s been published in the New York Times and other newspapers.
 He’s been writing for a decade.
 Beyond How-To Geek, you’ll find him sharing tips from his life experience over at LifeSavvy, How-to Geek’s sister site.
 Read Full Bio »